-In the event of a service halt, MC/ServiceGuard will first send out a SIGTERM signal to terminate the service.
-If the process is not terminated, MC/ServiceGuard will wait for the specified timeout before sending out the SIGKILL signal to force process termination.
-In the ASCII package configuration file, this parameter is SERVICE_HALT_TIMEOUT.
-Define one SERVICE_HALT_TIMEOUT entry for each service.
+In the event of a service halt, Serviceguard will first send out a SIGTERM signal to terminate the service.
+If the process is not terminated, Serviceguard will wait for the specified timeout before sending out the SIGKILL signal to force process termination.
+In the ASCII package configuration file, this parameter is SERVICE HALT TIMEOUT.

-Default is 300 seconds (5 minutes).
-The minimum is 1 second, and the maximum value is restricted only by the HP-UX parameter ULONG_MAX, for an absolute limit of 4,294 seconds.
+If you do not fill in a number, Serviceguard will not allow any timeout (0 seconds).
+The maximum value is restricted only by the HP-UX parameter ULONG_MAX, for an absolute limit of 4,294 seconds.